Patient Privacy Notice

 Except where prohibited by federal or state laws that require special privacy protections, we may use and disclose your PHI for treatment, payment and health care operations without your prior authorization as follows:

 We may use and disclose your PHI to provide and coordinate the treatment, medications and services you receive.
 For example, we may disclose PHI to pharmacists, doctors, nurses, technicians and other personnel involved in your health care.
 We may also disclose your PHI with other third parties, such as hospitals, other pharmacies and other health care facilities and agencies to facilitate the provision of health care services, medications, equipment and supplies you may need.
-This helps to coordinate your care and make sure that everyone who is involved in your care has the information that they need about you to meet your health care needs.

 Health Care Operations